MinMengbin/CANBUS_J1939_CANopen/Test/README.md

   	can0  60A   [4]  40 00 14 00
   	can0  58A   [8]  4F 00 14 00 02 00 00 00

-02 means there are two entries of RPDO0.
+02 means there are two entries of RPDO0 communication parameters.

 	~$ cansend can0 60A#40001401